whizzer75/whizzer75.github.io/1-install.md

 ### Customization
-We will use predefined images from Docker Hub to avoid some initial configuration of services that is taken care of already by the Docker image creator.
+We will use predefined images from Docker Hub to avoid some initial configuration of services that is already completed by the Docker image creator.
 We will define environment variables with custom values, then use those variables in our docker commands.
 This makes it easy to optionally store our custom configurations in a file that can be sourced again